PROJECT ELIGIBILITY CRITERIA

 - The project must fall into one of the following categories: education, culture, social inclusion or professional integration.

-- The organisation must not have received PSA Foundation support in the past 12 months.
+- The organisation must not have received Foudation PSA support in the past 12 months.

 PROJECT SELECTION COMMITTEE CRITERIA